 (SSL) Private key file type.
 Specify which type your -- key provided private key is.
 DER, PEM and ENG are supported.
-If not specified, PEM is assumed.

---krb <level>
+--krb4 <level>

-(FTP) Enable Kerberos authentication and use.
+(FTP) Enable kerberos4 authentication and use.
 The level must be entered and should be one of 'clear', 'safe', 'confidential' or 'private'.
 Should you use a level that is not one of these, 'private' will instead be used.

-This option requires that the library was built with kerberos4 or GSSAPI (GSS-Negotiate) support.
+This option requires that the library was built with kerberos4 support.
 This is not very common.
-Use -V/--version to see if your curl supports it.
+Use -V/-version to see if your curl supports it.